 A previous report of L. garvieae spondylitis identified by percutaneous bone biopsy had L3-4 involvement without bacteremia.
 The clinical symptoms improved after 6 weeks of intravenous ampicillin.
 However, our patient was switched to oral antibiotics after 2 weeks of intravenous ceftriaxone.
 Back pain was aggravated one month after antibiotic termination, and the bacteremia recurred with worsening of the spondylitis.
 The cause of worsening was likely the short duration of intravenous antibiotics and more data are required to evaluate the prognosis of L. garvieae spondylitis.
 Including our case, a total of 10 cases of L. garvieae infection except for endocarditis have been reported in the English-language literature [5-7, 10-14].
-Intraabdominal infection was the most common source (5/10, 50.0%), followed by bone and joint infection (4/10, 40.0%).
+Intraabdominal infection was the most common source (5/10, 50.0%), followed by bone and joint infection (4/10, 50.0%)40.0%).
 Half of the cases had bacteremia.
 Seven cases (70.0%) had risk factors including gastrointestinal disease or history of exposure to raw fish.
 Only one patient died.
 Of L. garvieae endocarditis cases, 84.2% had risk factors for L. garvieae infection and the mortality rate was 21.1% [4].
-The mean ages were 63.3 ± 13.6 and 68.7 ± 11.4 years in non-endocarditis and endocarditis patients, respectively.
-Non-endocarditis cases had a lower incidence of risk factors and mortality rate but more data and studies are needed for statistical significance (Table 2).
+The mean ages were $63.3 \pm 13.6$ and $68.7 \pm 11.4$ years in non-endocarditis and endocarditis patients, respectively.